 Agree that there may be multiple TB sensing measurement instances within the same availability window, each of which may consist of a polling phase.

 It is up to the AP to decide which STAs to poll in a polling phase.
 Each polling phase consists of at most one Sensing Polling Trigger frame, so a STA cannot be polled more than once in a polling phase.

+CID 617:

+It is true that an AP may not assign any STA in the polling phase.
+So a polling phase is present if at least one STA is assigned to be polled.

 CID 618